sem CLI Reference#

 sem delete example#

-In order to delete an existing project named be-careful
+In order to delete an existing project, named be-careful

-from the current
+, from the current

-organization, you should execute the next command:
+organization, execute the following command:

 sem delete project be-careful

-Similarly, you can delete an existing dashboard named my-dashboard
+Similarly, you can delete an existing dashboard, named my-dashboard

 follows: